Forest-Economics-Goettingen/optimLanduse/README.md

     uncertainty levels for the calculation of the uncertainty space and the averaged distances of a certain land-cover composition (see Equation 9 in Husmann et al. (n. d.)).
 Passing NA disables fixDistance.
-The untertainty space is then defined by the uValue.
+The uncertainty space is then defined by the uValue.

 #### Solver and list with results